binary-manu/arch-ansible/README.md

 for the disk where `/boot` resides.

 It automatically tries to detect most things on its own.
-The configureation file with boot entries is dynamically generated from the kernels and initramfs files present under the new system's `/boot`, so one does not have to list them explicitly.
+The configuration file with boot entries is dynamically generated from the kernels and initramfs files present under the new system's `/boot`, so one does not have to list them explicitly.